 The Science of History will focus on the plantation’s natural resources and will feature engaging, hands-on activities designed to inspire campers to take a closer look at the world around them.
 Activities will include a creek stomp, a meadow safari, outdoor living skills, and maybe even getting up-close and personal with some wildlife!

 Register Now (Deadline to Register: June 6, 2016)

 Jane Davis Academy

-Click here to register.
-Once completed, please mail the Release and Indemnity Agreement with payment to the Sam Davis Home & Museum.
-Payment is due 14 days prior to the start date of the camp and checks should be made payable to Sam Davis Memorial Association.
-A camper's spot is not guaranteed until you receive a written notice from the Sam Davis Home & Museum staff.
-Each camp runs from 9:00 a.m. until 2:00 p.m. and costs $125 per camper.
+Registration will open February 1, 2016.
+Once completed, please mail the Release and Indemnity Agreement to the Historic Sam Davis Home & Plantation (HSDH&P).
+Payment is due upon registration.
+If paying by check, please complete the 2016 Summer Camp Registration Form and mail in with your check payment.
+Checks should be made payable to Sam Davis Memorial Association.
+A camper's spot is not guaranteed until you receive a written notice from the Director of Collections & Education.

 1399 Sam Davis Road